 - Ongoing support from the rehab facility

-Inpatient programs also give individuals a chance to build strong relationships with other newly sober individuals.
+Inpatient programs also give individuals a chance to build strong relationships with other newly sober people.
 They do this through supervised social opportunities as well as group therapy and other activities.
 Alternative therapies, such as art and music therapy, yoga, tai chi, physical exercise programs and more, also give individuals a chance to socialize.
 These relationships can continue for years and help both individuals maintain their sobriety.

 During the later stage of the rehab program, the focus shifts to community-based support.
 The newly recovered addict has developed new skills needed to begin to rebuild their life.
 For the transition into community life to be successful, however, a strong support system is essential.

 Those with a strong support system benefit from:

 - An opportunity to voice frustration

 - Resources and advice

 Sober family and friends as well as other people in recovery, therapists, and other professionals should all have a place in this support system.
 Working with people who have been in recovery for a period of time can also be helpful.
 They are useful for learning additional skills that will be essential for resisting the urge to fall back into old habits.
 They can also help the addict identify and avoid troublesome patterns.
 Community-based support groups are an excellent way to build this strong support system.

 After completion of the rehab programs, some people need the continued support of a sober living facility.
 In this environment, sober relationships are formed and previous relationships are evaluated and either healed or abandoned.
 Supervision makes it impossible to bring any drugs, alcohol or other paraphernalia into the facility.
 Weekly, or even daily, drug tests are also a typical part of the program.